deb17/flask-modals/README.md

 Plain forms can be boring.
 Using them in modals is possible, but requires JavaScript.
 Normal form submission in modals has its own problems.

-This extension eases the process of using forms in (Bootstrap 4) modals.
+This Flask extension eases the process of using forms in (Bootstrap 4) modals.
 No JavaScript coding is required on your part.
 The ajax calls are handled behind the scenes with html-over-the-wire Turbo library and the Turbo-Flask extension.
 You can code in pure Python - flashing messages and rendering templates.